HIV and AIDS

 Treatment, Care and Support

-Together with PEPFAR and other partners, we are making significant progress toward reaching WHO’s “treat all” guidance and the UNAIDS “95-95-95” strategy.
-Those efforts have significantly increased the number of people living with HIV who know their HIV status, the number of people on antiretroviral therapy (ART) and the number of people on ART who have a suppressed viral load (when the amount of HIV in a person’s blood becomes so low that it is undetectable).
-In 2021, the number of people on antiretroviral drugs (ARVs) in Global Fund-supported countries rose to 75%, and 69% of people living with HIV had a suppressed viral load.
+Working with partners, we are making significant progress toward reaching WHO’s “treat all” guidance and the UNAIDS “95-95-95” targets.
+Those efforts have significantly increased the number of people living with HIV who know their HIV status, the number of people who know their status on antiretroviral therapy and the number of people on antiretroviral therapy who have a suppressed viral load (when the amount of HIV in a person’s blood becomes so low that it is undetectable and untransmissible).

-We also support multimonth dispensing of prevention, care and treatment products (over three months of medicine at a time), as well as community programs for ART delivery, adherence support, community leadership, engagement and treatment literacy.
+We also support multimonth (three months or more of medicine or prevention products at a time) and community dispensing of HIV prevention, care and treatment products, as well as community programs for antiretroviral therapy delivery, adherence support, community leadership, engagement and treatment literacy.

 Prevention

 One crucial strategy in the battle against HIV is preventing transmission from mothers to babies.
-In countries where the Global Fund invests, in 2021 around 81% of mothers living with HIV received treatment to keep themselves healthy and prevent the virus from infecting their babies, compared to only 45% in 2010.
+In 2023 around 84% of mothers living with HIV received treatment to keep themselves healthy and prevent the virus from infecting their babies, compared to only 49% in 2010.

 Read the Latest Results Report